 Change Nepal is an apolitical organisation, that was founded in 2003.
-It is a collective initiative of like-minded people to improve the status and defend the “Rights” of children, girls and women in Nepal.
-Change Nepal provides services to survivors and victims of trafficking within Nepal, through education, counselling, skill trainings, health-care and Human Rights awareness.
+It is a collective initiative of like-minded people to improve the status and defend the “Rights” of children, minors and women in Nepal.
+Change Nepal provides services and support

 Trafficking in Nepal has two pathways: